 River Baroness Cruise Review

-A roundtrip voyage from Paris to Normandy with Uniworld Boutique River Cruises.
+A roundtrip voyage on the Seine from Paris to Normandy with Uniworld Boutique River Cruises.

 River cruising has grown enormously in popularity over the last decade, for two reasons:

 In past years, we've reviewed two river ships--Viking's Maribelle and Peter Deilmann's Casanova--but we'd never cruised with Uniworld, which has become a leader in luxury river cruising with awards from Condé Nast Traveler, Travel + Leisure, Cruise International, Cruise Critic, and other media.